alphagov/search-api/docs/relevancy.md

 #### Recency

-This is an implementation of [this curve][], and is applied to documents of the "announcement" type in the [booster.rb][] file.
+This is an implementation of [this curve](https://solr.apache.org/guide/7_7/function-queries.html#recip-function), and is applied to documents of the "announcement" type in the [booster.rb][] file.
 It serves to increase the score of new documents and decrease the score of old documents.

 Only documents of `search_format_types` 'announcement' are affected by recency boosting.

-The curve came from the solr documentation, but the link to the original source is broken, so it is unclear why this particular curve was chosen.
+The curve was chosen so that it only applies the boost temporarily (2 months moderate decay then a rapid decay after that).

 #### Properties